tilezen/mapbox-vector-tile/README.md

 ### Custom rounding functions

-In order to maintain consistency between Python 2 and 3, the `decimal` module is used to explictly define `ROUND_HALF_EVEN` as the rounding method.
+In order to maintain consistency between Python 2 and 3, the `decimal` module is used to explicitly define `ROUND_HALF_EVEN` as the rounding method.
 This can be slower than the built-in `round()` function.
 Encode takes an optional `round_fn` where you can specify the round function to be used.

  ```python
 mapbox_vector_tile.encode([